 These services include the prescribing, administering, dispensing, and monitoring of psychiatric medicines; and education related to psychiatric medicines.
-Medication support services can be provided in a clinic or provider's office, over the phone or by telemedicine, or in the home or other community setting.
+Medication support services can be provided in a clinic or provider's office, or in your home or other community setting, over the phone or by telehealth (which includes both audio-only and video interactions).